-If we consider the antithesis of progressive food movements to be the leviathan that is the current industrial-global food system, then it presents a curious facet to the questions of transnational identity inclusion.
-Posed as a question: can a high level of acceptance of an immigrant cuisine actually decrease its viability in progressive food movements?
+If we consider the antithesis of progressive food movements to be the leviathan WHat does this mean? that is the current industrial-global food system, then it presents a curious facet to the questions of transnational identity inclusion.
+Posed as a question: can a high level of acceptance of an immigrant cuisine actually decrease its viability in progressive food movements?Great, perhaps you could tell your reader at the beginning that your thesis will be structured around X number of questions that you will explore?
+Each quesiton has a body of literature you;’ll draw on, etc.

-I now wish to briefly address the current state of affairs with regards to ethnic cuisine and cultural identity in progressive food movements.
+Why does it take til now for you to use the “I” given that there is no “you/I” for the first x number of pages?
+How might you want to establish you own identity as a writer and eater, chef and student?
+Might the empowerment to write “I” be part of your rhetorical strategy?
+You can only use “I” now because now is when you’ve made an argument that legitimizes your subjectivty as culturally relevant?
+This could be really powerful!!!I now wish to briefly address the current state of affairs with regards to ethnic cuisine and cultural identity in progressive food movements.
 The primary focus of progressive/alternative food movements—at least, the most widely recognized goals of same—has been combatting the total industrialization of the food system.
+AH no a combat/war metaphor!
 Because such well-meaning efforts arose and are enacted specifically against this system, it follows that some of the industrialized (and specifically, American) food system’s faults are reflected in opposition movements.
 The food production and consumption infrastructure in the United States is designed to increase the profits of mega-corporations by addressing the demand of the “average” consumer.
 This “average” typically refers to the white, socio-economically mobile middle class.
 Though there has been significant scholarship and advocacy with regards to food justice and security for underserved racialized communities, the primary messaging in opposition to the existing system represents a white, privileged perspective.
 The loudest calls for change come (as discussed above) in efforts to propagate eating local, eating organic, and increased attention to “sustainability.”

 Immigrant and/or transnational communities often factor into these conversations only in response to criticisms of prevalent “whiteness” and the socio-economic privilege inherent in “voting with your fork.”
 The mere presence of an apparently diverse participation is often touted by white advocates as “proof” that the movement is inclusive.
 This is dangerous and ultimately detrimental to the cause of transnational inclusion, as Kolavalli points out: “By using visible phenotypic difference as a marker of diversity, inclusion, and equity, this response—whether intentional or unintentional—diverts discussion away from the structural, often invisible ways that racial inequity still exists in the local food system.”
 (65) In other words, pointing out that a market stand has immigrant regulars is in no way a barometer of cultural inclusivity in the movement.
-Simply stated, if the change that progressive movements seek is on a systemic level, then the acknowledgement and inclusion of othered identities must be as well.
+Simply stated, if the change that progressive movements seek is on a systemic level, then the acknowledgement and inclusion of othered identities must be as well.Powerful, and “unnervingly complicated.”
+How can you set your reader up for this?